 - Repair and replacement of facilities.
 The expense of maintaining current facilities, such as annual building maintenance, or replacing a roof. - Betterment of facilities.
-Implementation of new services or improvement of existing facilities (e.g., adding better training equipment at a recreation center) without increasing service capacity. - Expansion of facilities. e.g., expanding an existing city hall to accommodate growing personnel requirements occurring in association with community growth.
+Implementation of new services or improvement of existing facilities (e.g., adding better training equipment at a recreation center) without increasing service capacity. - Expansion of facilities.
+Expanding an existing city hall to accommodate growing personnel requirements occurring in association with community growth.

-Impact fees can only cover those infrastructure costs associated with the expansion of facilities to serve the needs of new growth.
+Of these three considerations, impact fees can only cover those infrastructure costs associated with the expansion of facilities to serve the needs of new growth.